-Brian was the senior strategist for the Human Rights Campaign's successful effort to win marriage equality in New York.
-In that role he launched New Yorkers for Marriage Equality, a communications campaign featuring iconic New Yorkers -- from Julianne Moore and Mayor Michael Bloomberg to Barbara Bush, Sean Avery and Russell Simmons -- expressing support for equal marriage rights.
-After the New York win, Brian created HRC's Americans for Marriage Equality campaign and also provided strategic counsel on the successful legislative marriage efforts in Maryland and Washington.
-Brian also co-founded TheFour.com to support the 2012 marriage equality referenda fights in Maine, Maryland, Minnesota and Washington.
+Brian was the senior strategist for the Human Rights Campaign's successful effort to win marriage equality in New York in 2011.
+In that role he launched New Yorkers for Marriage Equality, a communications campaign featuring iconic New Yorkers -- from Julianne Moore, Anna Wintour and Mayor Michael Bloomberg to Barbara Bush and Russell Simmons -- expressing support for equal marriage rights.
+Brian created HRC's Americans for Marriage Equality campaign and provided strategic counsel on the marriage wins in Maryland, Minnesota, Maine and Washington.
+He also co-founded the Four 2012, a national social media effort to support the four marriage campaigns.

-Prior to joining HRC, Ellner was a senior aide in the administration of Mayor Bloomberg, working with the New York City Department of Education to transform public education.
-He also worked on renewing mayoral accountability for the school system.
-Brian worked with then Schools Chancellor Joel I. Klein to build the Education Equality Project, a national non-profit effort focused on eliminating the racial and ethnic achievement gap.
+Prior to the New York campaign, Brian was a senior aide in the administration of Mayor Bloomberg, working with the NYC Department of Education to transform public education.
+Brian worked with Chancellor Joel I. Klein to build the Education Equality Project, a national non-profit effort focused on eliminating the racial and ethnic achievement gap.

 Brian is a Founding Board Member of Athlete Ally and a co-creator of the Principle 6 campaign to focus attention on Russia's anti-gay laws during the Sochi Olympics, and he is widely referenced in the LGBT sports movement.